Kortemme-Lab/ddg/protocols/ddg_monomer_16/README.rst

 **run_ddg.py**

-Expected execution time: <30 hours per dataset record if the length of the protein is <400 residues.
-[2]_
+Expected execution time: <30 hours per dataset record if the length of the protein is <400 residues [2]_.

 This script runs the main computational step of the protocol.
 First, a set of constraints is generated from the output created by the preminimization step.
 Next, fifty pairs of wild-type and mutant structures are generated and the |DDG| value